szeyick/AlexaWeatherSkill/README.md

 Where [ place ] = Melbourne, Sydney, Brisbane, etc.

 Example -

-Q - "Alexa, ask BOM what is the current temperature in [ place ]" A - "The current temperature in [ place ] is ... "
+Q - "Alexa, ask BOM what is the current temperature in [ place ]" <br>
+A - "The current temperature in [ place ] is ... "